 - On the other hand, Sokka & Katara's, Toph's, and Zuko's parents all have American accents.
 Worth noting, however, is that Aang's Parental Substitute Gyatso has a Japanese accent.

 - Jackie Chan Adventures: Both Jackie and Uncle have been living in America for years, but retain noticeable Chinese accents.
-Jade is fresh out of Hong Kong, but sounds like she grew up in Los Angeles.
+Jade is fresh out of Hong Kong but speaks flawless American English.

-- Some of the younger locomotives in Thomas the Tank Engine were given American accents in the later episodes, while some of the older locomotives were given British accents.
+- Some of the younger locomotives in Thomas & Friends were given American accents in the later episodes, while some of the older locomotives were given British accents.

 - On Mike, Lu & Og, Lu and Og sound American compared to the adults' British accents.
-Subverted with Mike, who is American.
+Subverted with Mike, who is American (specifically, from New York).